hiamthach/art-tattoo-be/README.md

 - **Shows Product** View the available products.
 - **Add Product** Displays the next or previous page of products.
 - **View Product** Viewing product
+- **Edit Product** Editing a product to the customer's cart on the system.